dbucher97/.dotfiles/README.md

 ```
 ./pre_install

-stow default
+make default

 ./post_install
 ```

-If MacOS is detected also stow macos.
+If MacOS is detected also `make macos`.

 To save all settings in `.profile` the script `pre_install` moves it to `.local_profile` which gets sourced by the new `.profile` from default.